globocom/megadraft/docs/customization.md

 an alternative block will be rendered as a fallback to indicate that the plugin is missing.

-This behavior is customizable using the `handleBlockNotFound` prop.
+These behaviour is customizable using the `handleBlockNotFound` prop.
 It takes a [ContentBlock][ContentBlock] object and should return either of the following:

 * `null`: this will delegate the block rendering to DraftJS, resulting in an